pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_channel-groups.md

 # Channel Groups API for JavaScript SDK

-Channel groups allow bundling thousands of channels under a single name.
-You can subscribe to a channel group to receive messages from all channels it contains.
+Channel groups bundle thousands of channels under a single name.
+You can only subscribe to a channel group; publishing must be done to individual channels.

-- You can't publish to a channel group.
-Publish to individual channels.
-- Async patterns: Callbacks, Promises, Async/Await.
-Recommended: Async/Await with try...catch to handle errors.
+Supported async patterns: Callbacks, Promises, Async/Await (recommended).
+Use try...catch with Async/Await to handle errors.

 ## Add channels to a channel group

-Requires Stream Controller add-on (enable in Admin Portal: https://admin.pubnub.com/).
+Requires Stream Controller add-on (enable in Admin Portal).

 Adds channels to a channel group.

+- Maximum number of channels per call: 200.

 ### Method(s)

-Maximum number of channels: 200 per API call.

 ```
 `1pubnub.channelGroups.addChannels({